What Are the 4 Ds of Medical Negligence?

 • Failure to read or take into account the patient’s medical history

-Remember, to have a medical malpractice claim, you must prove that the doctor acted outside of the reasonable standard of care and you incurred damages.
+Remember, to have a medical malpractice claim, your lawyer must prove that the doctor acted outside of the reasonable standard of care and you incurred damages.

 As such, the following do not typically constitute medical negligence: